 I will conclude with how the exercises are named.
 Chapter 4 goes into detail about this as well as what specific exercises are included.
 The exercises are named according to the starting position (i.e., Standing, Sitting, Kneeling or Lying) and the exercise or movement itself.

 In my next post I will present my recommendations for you to incorporate into your own home routines based on my time immersed in The Swedish Drill Teacher.
 Stay tuned!
 Or if you would prefer the Swedish Drill information found in past and future posts in one easy to read place my eBook Swedish Drill Revisited is 50+ pages of Swedish Drill information, a complete open-and-go curriculum that will assist you in instructing your children two complete Swedish Drill routines.
 It’s entirely self-contained and has everything you need to make Swedish Drill happen consistently in your homeschool or co-op.
-Click here to read more or here to see sample pages or click here to purchase.
+Click here to read more or click here to purchase.

 Get the (almost) weekly digest!